fredhamster/feisty_meow/readme.txt

 Feisty Meow (TM) Concerns codebase comprises some but probably not all of several projects that have come before.
-These include the Twain.COM library scripts, the Yeti / YetiCode library scripts, the HOOPLE 1 and HOOPLE 2 C++ Codebases, the Fred Huffhines opensource LSL scripts, the CLAM build system, and a variety of other efforts.
+These include the Twain.COM library scripts, the Yeti / YetiCode library scripts, the HOOPLE 1 and HOOPLE 2 C++ Codebases, the Fred Huffhines open source LSL scripts, the CLAM build system, and a variety of other efforts.

 Directories and files of interest here...